Home > Flightless birds > Takahe

 A better population increase may be restricted by stoat predation, which is controlled during the nesting period and when chicks are vulnerable, but has practical limitations.

-Department of Conservation biologists used their offshore island sanctuary experience in establishing safe habitat for takahe on Maud Island in the Marlborough Sounds, Mana and Kapiti Islands north of Wellington off the Wairarapa Coast, and Tiritiri Matangi Island in the Hauraki Gulf northeast of Auckland.
+Department of Conservation biologists used their offshore island sanctuary experience in establishing safe habitat for takahe on Maud Island in the Marlborough Sounds, Mana and Kapiti Islands north of Wellington off the Wairarapa Coast, and Tiritiri Matangi Island in the Hauraki Gulf.
 The offshore population has grown to about 60 birds.

 volunteer activities | about us | environmental issues | New Zealand ecology